 This loan note has been drafted as an unsecured obligation of a private limited company.
 The loan note carries interest and the terms of both interest payments and final redemption details are set out.
 It is not transferable.

 This loan note is designed as a simple straightforward template borrowing mechanism and is presented as a certificate with conditions attached.
-The loan note is executed as a deed (therefore signatures must be witnessed).
-The terms and conditions of the loan note should be written and agreed by both parties.
+The loan note is a deed poll and therefore is only required to be executed by the company issuing the note.
 As with all financing arrangements, breach of a term can have serious consequences.
 Events of default have been including in this loan note instrument.

 Loan notes can be extremely complex documents, particularly if amongst other things, they are secured and the issuer is a bank.
 There can also be complex tax implications to loan note arrangements.
 It is strongly advised to seek independent legal and tax advice if any of these situations is relevant.